LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### More frequent pod not connected messages

-The private-beta testers notices more frequent notifications that the pod is not connected.
-But tapping on the app, does establish communications again.

-Instead of a steady cadence of communitcations with the Pod every 3 minutes.
+The private-beta testers noticed more frequent notifications that the pod is not connected.
+But the app continues to work.
+There are more periods when the spacing between automatic adjustments is 10 minutes instead of 5 minutes, but the majority of the time, every CGM reading triggers an automatic calculation.

+### Will I still get 203 errors?

+The increased frequency of faults noticed with DASH Atlas Pods has not been observed in the Ominpod 5 Pods tested to date.
+Considering just the Pods that are not expired, there is a 3% failure rate with the failure being an occlusion (105) fault.
+There were testers in the private beta group using DASH instead of Omnipod 5.
+They had a 20% failure rate on a small sample of DASH Pods, all 203 faults near the 72 hours time frame.

 ## Which Pods work with the *Loop* app?